ianfm/workshop-zephyr-device-driver/README.md

 You should see the debugging information (`<dbg> MCP9808: mcp9808_init: Initializing`) printed once during boot followed by temperature data every second.

 ![Printing temperature data](.images/screen-temperature-output.png)

+## Challenge

+If you'd like to challenge yourself, try combining the *blink* and *read_temp* examples to create a simple threshold.
+If the temperature rises above some value (e.g. 27°C), have the LED turn on.
+Otherwise, turn the LED off.
+You will need to modify the Devicetree *overlay* file as well as make changes to the *src/main.c* code.

 ## Going Further